 The dual-degree Doctor and Master of Traditional Chinese Medicine (DTCM/MTCM) and the Doctor and Master of Acupuncture (DAc/MAc) degrees are full-time programs requiring a considerable commitment of time and energy.
 We recommend that students regard their studies at Five Branches as their primary objective throughout their matriculation at the University.
 The average curriculum load for timely completion (4 years) of the DTCM/MTCM program is 18 to 22 units per term.
 Five Branches University policies for the DTCM/MTCM program stipulate that full-time enrollment is a minimum of 18 program units and part-time enrollment is a minimum of 12 units.
-Students who need to enroll in the program part-time have up to six years to complete the DTCM/MTCM program.
+Students who need to enroll in the program part-time have up to six years to complete the DTCM/MTCM program and five years to complete the DAc/MAc program.